Gary-Burke/the-garden-gallery/README.md

 - **Footer**

-  - The footer contains the contact us section and as with the navbar, it is identical on all the pages.
+  - The footer contains the contact us section and as with the navbar, it is identical on all the pages and provides the user with all the necessary contact information at a glance.
   - It contains the address, the phone number and an email address.
- At the very bottom, one can easily find all the relevant social media icons, which will open the websites on a new page.
+ At the very bottom, all the different social media icons are displayed, which will open the sites on a new page.
  ![Screenshot of footer](documentation/readme/features-footer.png)

 - **404 Page**